Zephynyah/zeph-stigman/docs/deployment/mysql.md

     To begin, it is worthy and well to identify the current data directory using the following command.
     Do not just assume it is still `/var/lib/mysql` since it could have been changed in the past.

-Execute the below commands to dentifying the Current MySQL Data Directory by
+Execute the below commands to identify the current MySQL Data directory:
 ```sh
 sudo mysql -u root -p -e "SELECT @@datadir;"
 ```